saltastro/token-auth-request/specs/index.rst

 5. An AuthException is raised if the server replies with a 401 error when a token is requested.
 6. An AuthException is raised if an HTTP request is made after the logout method has been called.
 7. An exception is raised if the server replies with a status code other than 200 or 401.
+8. `auth_request_maker` changes the function for making the body of an authentication request.
+9. `auth_response_parser` changes the function for parsing the response of an authentication request.

 Implementation
 --------------